-When I had to quit dairy for OG I started using commercial non-dairy creamers for my coffee (the kind that you find in the health food section).
+When I had to quit dairy after having my first child I started using store-bought non-dairy creamers for my coffee (the kind that you find in the health food section).

 Except it wasn’t.

-Healthy Dairy Free Coffee Creamer
+Healthy Coffee Creamer

-For those of you who don’t have time to make your own creamer from scratch, use canned coconut milk (instead of almonds and water) for a shortcut version that will last longer too.
+For those of you who don’t have time to make your own creamer from scratch, use canned organic coconut milk (instead of almonds and water) for a shortcut version that will last longer too.

 - 3 cups of water (use distilled if you are worried about it “staying” in the fridge, otherwise tap is fine if you plan on using it within a few days)

-- 3 T coconut oil
+- 3 Tablespoons coconut oil (optional)

-- 1 t vanilla extract
+- 1 teaspoon vanilla extract

-- 1 T sucanat
+- 1 Tablespoon sucanat or coconut sugar (optional)

 - Cheesecloth or fine sieve

-After soaking, drain and rinse the almonds.
+- After soaking, drain and rinse the almonds.

-Combine almonds, coconut oil and water in a blender and blend well.
+- Combine almonds, coconut oil and water in a blender and blend well.

-If using cheese cloth: strain the mixture through the cloth and squeeze the almond pulp to get the almond cream out.
+- If using cheesecloth: strain the mixture through the cloth and squeeze the almond pulp to get the almond cream out.

-If using a sieve: strain through the sieve and use a spoon to squish the almond cream out of the pulp.
+- If using a sieve: strain through the sieve and use a spoon to squish the almond cream out of the pulp.
 You might end up with some pulp in your cream but it will just sink to the bottom of your cup.
 No biggie :) (If using coconut milk you can skip these first steps and add coconut oil along with the rest of the ingredients)

 - Add extract and sweetener.
 You may need to heat the creamer to dissolve the sucanat.